+- J. Operating statistics are required to be reported annually to help share and collaborate among TOPS members and industry.
+Data should include:

+- Number of aircraft

+- Make/model of aircraft

+- Number of employees

+- Operating locations

+- Average tour flight hours per year

+- Average number of tour flights per year

+- Number of passengers flown per year

+- Relevant flight data for safety reporting

-- J. Operating statistics are required to be reported annually. - K. In the event that a member company has an accident, potential tour accident, or incident that company will notify within 24 hours, via e-mail, the TOPS Chairman, with a copy to the TOPS Executive Director, the date of the accident/near accident, or incident, type aircraft, location, whether or not there were injuries/fatalities among the passengers and/or crew, and extent of damage to aircraft (minor, major, total, etc.) - L. Management shall have a process in place where customers can report a complaint directly to the operator about safety or safety of flight issues and management shall maintain a record of all actions related to these complaints.
-This process must require upper level management involvement. - M. Each member shall have Human Factors training for the flight and Maintenance department personnel.
-The program shall contain the following as a minimum depending upon the size and complexity of the company. - 1.)
-Training for employees and management on Scheduling and its effect on Safety - 2.)
-A maximum of 14 hours of duty time for maintenance technicians/apprentice staff, without a responsible company representative performing a review/ risk assessment for exceeding this limit. - 3.)
-Effects on Performance and its countermeasures - 4.)
-Quantity and quality of off duty activities - 5.)
-Employee responsibilities - 6.)
-Fatigue Management - 7.)
-Deviations from approved procedure - 8.)
-Situational awareness - 9.)
-Dirty Dozen (the 12 most common aviation human-factors causes of errors)
+- K. In the event that a member company has an accident, or incident as defined by 49 CFR § 830.2 (or international civil aviation authority equivalent) that company will notify within 24 hours, via e-mail, the TOPS Chairman, with a copy to the TOPS Executive Director, the date of the accident/near accident, or incident, type aircraft, location, whether or not there were injuries/fatalities among the passengers and/or crew, and extent of damage to aircraft (minor, major, total, etc.).

+- L. Management must have a process in place where customers can report a complaint directly to the operator about safety or safety of flight issues and management must maintain a record of all actions related to these complaints.
+This process must require upper level management involvement.

+- M. Each member must have Human Factors training for the flight and Maintenance department personnel.
+The program must contain the following as a minimum depending upon the size and complexity of the company:

+- 1) Training for employees and management on Scheduling and its effect on Safety.

+- 2) A maximum of 14 hours of duty time for maintenance technicians/apprentice staff, without a responsible company representative performing a review/ risk assessment for exceeding this limit.

+- 3) Effects on Performance and its countermeasures.

+- 4) Quantity and quality of off duty activities.

+- 5) Employee responsibilities.

+- 6) Fatigue Risk Management.

+- 7) Deviations from approved procedure.

+- 8) Situational awareness.

+- 9) "Dirty Dozen" (the 12 most common aviation human-factors causes of errors).